FrancisMcconville/medication-requests/README.md

 ### Contributing

-This repo uses pre-commit for linting - you should run `precommit install` before contributing
+This repo uses pre-commit for linting - you should run `pre-commit install` before contributing

 ### Assumptions